developdaly/stack/doc/html.md

 A series of IE conditional comments apply the relevant IE-specific classes to the `html` tag.
-This provides one method of specifying CSS fixes for specific legacy versions of IE. While you may or may not choose to use this technique in your project code, HTML5 Boilerplate's default CSS does not rely on it.
+This provides one method of specifying CSS fixes for specific legacy versions of IE. While you may or may not choose to use this technique in your project code, The Stack's default CSS does not rely on it.

 When using the conditional classes technique, applying classes to the `html` element has several benefits: